 Under California law, an accuser has three years to file a case that is related to domestic violence.
 Since a domestic battery is classified as domestic violence, your accuser has three years to file the court under the current law.
 However, there is a proposal under Senate Bill 273 to extend the timeline to a maximum of eight years.
 If it goes through, then an accuser will have an addition of five years to file a domestic battery case against his or her intimate partner.

 Find a Los Angeles Criminal Defense Law Firm Near Me

 Anyone who faces accusations of domestic battery can end up facing severe penalties.
 This does not only impose fines or imprisonment on you, but it might also damage your reputation.
 That’s why it is recommended to seek professional legal representation.
 There are many criminal defense attorneys to choose from, but you will need a criminal defense lawyer who is well versed in domestic battery cases.
-You can get in touch with The LA Criminal Defense Law Firm at 310-935-1675 if you are seeking representation from an experienced Los Angeles domestic violence lawyer.
+You can get in touch with our Los Angeles criminal lawyer at 310-935-1675 if you are seeking representation from an experienced Los Angeles domestic violence lawyer.